 Ok, so it’s a little out of town and the space is best described as no-frills, but Bertha and her family are brilliant, and they have THE CUTEST DOG IN THE WORLD.
 He’s probably a fair bit bigger now (here pictured at 5 weeks) but undoubtedly still adorable.
 Come here to experience Bolivian courtyard life – as a bonus, Bertha also runs very cheap Spanish lessons with several qualified teachers and is building a state-of-the-art school within her property.

 So this may not be the most luxurious of hostels, nor the closest to the centre, but its location is one quieter street away from the main party area around Pío Nono in Bellavista, and the vibes are gooooood.
-We stayed here over Christmas and made friends from all over the world who we continue to keep in touch with and have even stayed with in their home countries.
+We stayed here for our first Christmas abroad and made friends from all over the world who we continue to keep in touch with and have even stayed with in their home countries.
 La Chimba has a huge amount of space for socialising, and they actually follow through with their events plans, unlike many hostels.
 The hostel is deceptively large, with several courtyards, a Netflix lounge and a billiards room.
 Stay here if you want to party all night and chill all day amongst cool people from all over the world.